Multitask-Unified-Suite-for-Expts/M-USE_Documentation/README.md

 # M-USE_Documentation

-A collection of files documenting the M-USE ecoaystem.
+A collection of files documenting the M-USE ecosystem.

 ### M-USE Developer Manual
 Covers everything associated with actively developing new tasks using M-USE in the Unity editor.